terrier-org/terrier-core/doc/quickstart_experiments.md

     tar -zxvf terrier-project-5.2-bin.tar.gz

 This will result in the creation of a `terrier-project` directory in your current directory.
 Terrier will use the java command in your $PATH, if there is one, or otherwise will resort to looking in $JAVA_HOME.
+To check that java is in your path, type:

     java -version